revoltchat/documentation/docs/faq/federation.md

 This article expects prior knowledge of federation, [learn more about it here](https://matrix.org/faq/#what-does-federated-mean%3F).

 In this case, we are talking about letting users send messages and join channels on other servers.
-While we may not be building federation, we may support other features in the goal of decentralisation in the future.

 :::